 Agni Nakshatram is one of the chief festivals dedicated to Lord Murugan and is celebrated with immense zeal and fervour in the state of Tamil Nadu.
 It is observed for a period of 14 days starting from the 4th of May till the 29th of May.
 Agni Nakshatram is perhaps the only festival observed by Hindus during the hottest month of May.
 The 14-day celebrations of Agni Nakshatram are marked by the celestial movement of the Sun through the star named Krittika.
 Also the period of Agni Nakshtram is also defined by the movement of Sun through the 3rd-4th quarter of Bharani Nakshatra and 1st quarter of Rohini Star.
 This Hindu festival derived its name from this star that is, in Tamil language also known as ‘Agni Nakshtram’.
 The festivities of Agni Nakshtram is observed with full grandeur on Lord Murugan temples in Tiruttani, Palani, Palamuthirsolai, Swamimalai and Tiruchendur to name a few.

-Agni Nakshatram 2017 was on May 04 Thursday
+Agni Nakshatram 2023 is on May 04 Thursday

 Rituals during Agni Nakshatram: